Western Gray Squirrel Project

 western gray squirrel at sampling tube

-The western gray squirrel (Sciurus griseus) is listed as a state-threatened species in Washington State, as a species of concern by the U.S. Fish and Wildlife Service, and as a sensitive species and management indicator species by the US Forest Service.
+The western gray squirrel (Sciurus griseus) is listed as a state-threatened species in Washington State, as a species of concern by the U.S. Fish and Wildlife Service, and as a sensitive species and management indicator species by the U.S. Forest Service.
 Read more about western gray squirrel conservation and research efforts here.

 We encourage folks to call in reputable sightings and locations for these rare squirrels, particularly if the animals are hit on the road.
 We will follow-up on these sightings concurrently with our survey and educational outreach project.